 After seven days of rescues, Carnegie and her fellow rescuers ended up with 510 chickens, who they treated and transported to dozens of sanctuaries and homes around the country — from Maine to Arizona.

 In 2019, TheirTurn documented the rescue operation:

 In the weeks after Kaporos ended, COVID infections spiked in most of the neighborhoods where Kaporos took place.
 The city designated these areas as red zones and shut down the schools and non-essential businesses.
 Activists were left wondering how many lives – human and nonhuman – could have been spared if Dr. Chokshi and Dr. Daskalakis stopped Kaporos from happening.

 Filed under: Food

-Tagged with: Alliance to End Chickens as Kaporos, chickens, Kaporos
+Tagged with: Alliance to End Chickens as Kaporos, Kaporos